stevenwang2019/compare_schema_rentention/README.md

 # compare_schema_rentention

-whisper-info is only installed in production, so run below before running the script
+whisper-info is only installed in integration and production, so run below before running the script

 pip install pyyaml